Hoplophryne rogersi

 Hoplophryne rogersi, also known as the Tanzania banana frog, Usambara banana frog, Usambara blue-bellied frog, and Roger's three-fingered frog, is a species of frog in the family Microhylidae.
 It is endemic to north-eastern Tanzania and known from the Usambara, Magrotto, and Nguru Mountains of Tanga Region.
 The specific name rogersi honours F. W. Rogers, the custodian of the Amani Research Institute at the time of the describers' visit to Usambara.

 Description

 Males grow to 26 mm and females to 32 mm in snout–vent length.
 The body is stout.
 Males have only three fingers as the thumb is reduced to a stump with a sharp, protruding bone.
 No webbing is present.
 The dorsum is smooth with small spines; there are larger spines on the throat, lips, chest, and limbs.
 The dorsum is slate-blue to grey-brown.
 A darker stripe runs from the snout to along the side of the body to the knee.
-The leggs have dark crossbars.
+The legs have dark crossbars.
 The underside is black with blue or white vermiculations.